ekinndev/firm-website/README.md

-# Firm Website
+# Intl Example

-This is a example of 3 pages firm website
+This is a example of vue-i18n package

-For pre commit hook to work properly you can just type on console on root folder /
+For pre commit hook to work properly you can just type on console on root folder /(optional)

     npm install or yarn install

 # Prerequisites

 1. Docker Desktop must be installed. https://www.docker.com/get-started
-2. Node.js LTS must be installed https://nodejs.dev/download
+2. Node.js LTS must be installed https://nodejs.dev/download(if you want to use pre commit hook)

-Then just type
+Then just type at / folder

     docker-compose up